courselab/sys-our-syssoft-project/CONTRIBUTING.md

  ------------------------------

- If you have substantially modified an existing source or documentation file --- say  it's considerably more than a simple typo correction or small bug fix --- you are entitled to have your name added to the copyright notice and to the `AUTHORS` file, should you like so.
+ If you have substantially modified an existing source or documentation file --- say it's considerably more than a simple typo correction or small bug fix --- you are entitled to have your name added to the copyright notice [1] and to the `AUTHORS` file, should you desire.

  By submitting your contribution you agree that it will be available under the same license as SYSeg (GNU GPL vr.
 3 or later).